Zeroing Diagonals, Conjugate Hollowization, and Characterizing Nondefinite Operators: Zeroing Diagonal Elements and Nondefinite Operators

 \subsection{Nondefinite Operators}

 Orthogonally or unitarily zeroing diagonal elements appears in \cite{tD20,aN18,pF69} in the context of zeroing the diagonal of traceless operators, thus manifesting as hollowization.
-However, for reasons that will become clear, the most general context for zeroing diagonal elements is that of nondefinite operators.\footnote{\emph{Nondefinite} is to be distinguished from \emph{indefinite}, where an operator is indefinite if and only if it is not positive-semidefinite and not negative-semidefinite.} We will see in Section \ref{Subsect:conjOrthZerCor} how hollowization follows naturally as a corollary.
+However, for reasons that will become clear, the most general context for zeroing diagonal elements is that of nondefinite operators.\footnote{\emph{Nondefinite} is to be distinguished from \emph{indefinite}, where an operator is indefinite if and only if it is not positive-semidefinite and not negative-semidefinite.}

 \begin{definition} [Definite] An operator is {\bfseries definite} if and only if it is positive-definite or negative-definite.
 An operator is {\bfseries nondefinite} if and only if it is not definite. \end{definition}